-John's recent work includes playing the villain Malcolm Merlyn (aka The Dark Archer) in the hit American drama series Arrow, based on the Green Arrow comic books.
-The show has been a huge success all over the world, and is aired in the UK on Sky 1 and on The CW network in the USA.
+John can currently be seen playing the villain Malcolm Merlyn (aka The Dark Archer) in the hit American drama series Arrow, based on the Green Arrow comic books.
+The show has been a huge success all over the world, and is aired in the UK on Sky 1 and on the CW network in the USA.
 He has appeared in all three series of the show.
 He subsequently guested as Malcolm Merlyn in The Flash, and has also guested on the CW’s hit historical drama Reign.
-Having guested on the hit American political drama Scandal for the ABC network, he will soon be seen hosting a major new entertainment series for the network, Sing Your Face Off, which airs this Summer.
-He was seen on Channel 4 earlier this year hosting Superstar Dogs, a game show for dogs!
-He'll be back on Channel 4 this Summer presenting John Barrowman's Pet Hospital, which follows the work of Glasgow University Veterinary Hospital.
-He recently completed filming a second series of the BBC1 game show Pressure Pad and has hosted The National Lottery Awards on BBC1 three times.
+Having guested on the hit American political drama Scandal for the ABC network, he hosted a major new entertainment series for the network, Sing Your Face Off.
+In the UK on Channel 4 he hosted Superstar Dogs (a game show for dogs) and The Small Animal Hospital with John Barrowman, which followed the work of Glasgow University Veterinary Hospital.
+He hosted two series of the BBC1 game show Pressure Pad and has hosted The National Lottery Awards on BBC1 three times.

 Born on 11 March 1967 in Glasgow, where he spent his early years, John moved with his family to Illinois in the United States and later studied Musical Theatre at the US International University in San Diego, California.